sjdirect/abot/README.md

 6: Press enter<br />
 7: View the Abot.Demo/bin/debug/abotlog.txt file for all the output.<br />

+Now the Abot.Demo console application will be crawling the Abot.SiteSimulator test site that is running locally on your machine.
+This is the best way to develop Abot without being banned by your ip.

 ######How to run Abot.Tests.Unit
 1: Verify "External Tools" defined above are installed and working<br />
-2: Run Abot.Tests.Unit tests.<br />
+2: Run Abot.Tests.Unit tests using whatever test runner you like (Visual Studio test runner, Testdriven.net or Resharper).<br />

 ######How to run Abot.Tests.Integration
 1: Verify "External Tools" defined above are installed and working<br />
-2: Run Abot.Tests.Integration tests.<br />
+2: Run Abot.Tests.Integration using whatever test runner you like (Visual Studio test runner, Testdriven.net or Resharper).<br />
 3: View the file output at Abot.Tests.Integration/bin/debug/abotlog.txt file for all the output.<br />

+######Fiddler Core
+Just a note that Fiddler.Core is started and stopped during unit and integration tests.
+This allows replaying predictable http requests.
+Read more about [Fiddler Core here](http://www.telerik.com/fiddler/fiddlercore)